awisse/Ardymo/Map/test/README.md

+# Instructions

-# Description
+## Description

-Unit tests for ViewPort class.
+Unit tests for

-1. Movements (pan left, right, up, down).

-2. Centering on a target point.

-3. Scaling.

-4. Map2Screen (Transform map coordinates to screen coordinates)

-5. GetLine

-6. GetCircle

-7. GetRectangle

-# Tests
+1. The ViewPort class

+2. The GetLine, GetCircle and GetRectangle functions.

+## Running the tests

+Using Google Test for C++.

 To run tests,

-1. Install Google Test (`apt install googletest`)
+1. Install Google Test (`apt install googletest` on Debian/Ubuntu)

 2. `make`